DHTMLX/docs-diagram/docs/api/editor/controls_property.md

 ### Description

-@short: Optional, an object with settings to define which controls should be shown/hidden in the toolbar of the editor
+@short: Optional.
+An object with settings to define which controls should be shown/hidden in the toolbar of the editor

 ### Usage